Heat advisory

 A heat advisory is a notice issued by the National Weather Service of the United States.
 Local offices often have their own criteria.
-High values of the heat index are caused by temperatures being significantly above normal and high humidities, and such high levels can pose a threat to human life through conditions such as heat stroke.
+High values of the heat index are caused by temperatures being significantly above normal, coupled with high humidities.
+Such combined high levels can pose a threat to human life through conditions such as heat stroke.

 Example

 The following is an example of a heat advisory issued by the National Weather Service office in Pittsburgh, Pennsylvania.